ronakupadhyaya/Horizons-week-03/day1/deluxe-cli/README.md

 ## Intro to the command line

-Almost everything you do with a graphical user interface can be done through the command line.
-Since node runs on the command line, it's important to get comfortable using command line based tools.
+Many things you can do with a graphical user interface can be done through a text only interface on the command line.
+Since NodeJS frees up JavaScript to run outside the browser you can now create JavaScript applications that can run from your terminal!

-In this exercise we will build a command line tool.
-A command line tool is an application that is intended to run on the command line.
-Our command line tool will be written in javascript so we will need NodeJS to run it.
+In this exercise we will build a command line tool in JavaScript and use NodeJS to run it.
 Similar to other command line tools we have been using ,think git or npm, we can change the behavior of our application by passing in arguments or flags (`npm install` compared to `npm install --save`).
 In the `npm install --save` we call `install` an argument to the npm command and `--save` a flag.
 Notice how the save flag changes the behavior of the `npm install` command.
 We will use flags and arguments to specify behavior in our application as well.

 ### Flags and Arguments

-For example: `node myProgram.js` calls the program without any flags or args.
+For example: `node myProgram.js` calls the program without any flags or args (arguments).

 **Flags** are boolean values that are set by being included when calling the program.
 `node myProgram.js --cookies` is calling `myProgram.js` with the flag cookies